Art school: Formalist curriculum

 The formalist curriculum began in the mid-twentieth century, and focused on the basic components of artwork, such as "color, shape, texture, line - and a concern with the particular properties of a material or medium".
 This curriculum is most noted for including the height in popularity of Bauhaus.
-It was based on logic, mathematics, and Neoplatonism, which was universal at the time.
+It was based on logic, mathematics, and 'Neoplatonism', which was widespread at the time.

 Expressive curriculum

 Although the expressive curriculum originated at the same time as the formalist one, it focuses on completely different aspects of art.
 Rather than being concerned with the literal components of a piece of art, expressive curricula encouraged students to express their emotions and practice spontaneity.
 This is due to the heightened popularity of romanticism throughout the Renaissance.

 Conceptual curriculum

 The conceptual curriculum began in the late-twentieth century, and focused not only on creating artwork, but also on presenting and describing the thought process behind the work.
 This is when the idea of critiquing others' works for educational purposes became popularized in North America (as the concept had been shut down quickly in Europe).
 This serves as a model for modern-day art school programs.